 The title of the exhibition A Peening Sound refers to the sound of someone striking metal – a bright, pure and precise note.
 For the artist, a ringing hammer has been linked to ideas of truth, industriousness, and divine justice.
 In the painting Lakeside, an ethereal white light makes its presence felt, revealing life beyond the workshop with boats docked at a marina.
 In speaking with the artist, Cosgrove mentions a kind of spiritual consciousness happening in the workshop paintings, where this white light flows in.
 He goes on to say: I became interested in the cultural and spatial shift that occurred during the Reformation, where places of worship were re-defined and cluttered idolatry made way for an austere and minimalist aesthetic.
 I sometimes think that the workshop paintings are a hybrid of both of these aesthetic choices and their corresponding sets of ethics.
 Indeed, Cosgrove’s desire to attach meaning and narrative and in a way, venerate these spaces through their depiction, seem at odds with the remarkable naturalism of his execution.
 Objects that appeared to be part of an ongoing workshop process often seem at once inert or still, their primary function changed to convey a serene, timeless sense of form, light and shadow.

 In this exhibition, Cosgrove explored new larger scale works, something he has long desired.
 In addition, several medium-sized works conveyed a different, more seasoned sense of artistic authorship, freer in style, with time constraints self-imposed upon the process.
-These works create a fresh and compelling dialogue with the established workshop paintings.
+These works created a fresh and compelling dialogue with the established workshop paintings.

 About the Artist